mattwaler/mattwaler.com/src/content/blog/dumb-doesnt-break.md

 Here's the mental shift that changed things for me.
 When I look at a product now, I don't see a list of features.
 I see a list of things that can fail on me.

 A "smart" washer with a touch screen isn't just a washing machine.
-It's a washing machine, a computer, software,  a screen, a wifi chip, etc. Each one of those is another thing that can ruin a weekend on a whim.
+It's a washing machine, a computer, software,  a screen, a wifi chip, etc. Each one of those is another thing that can ruin a weekend out of nowhere.

 By comparison, my parents' old top loader has no software in sight.
 Despite that "shortcoming", it has been chugging along for YEARS.